abhabongse/paxter/docs/references/syntax.md

 (text-rule)=
 ## Text Rule

-This rule is similar to [](fragmentseq-rule) except for two main reasons.
+This rule is similar to {ref}`fragmentseq-rule` except for two main reasons.
 The first reason is that nested {class}`Command <paxter.parse.data.Command>` will not be parsed (i.e. `"@"` is not a special character in this scope).
 Another reason is that, instead of having a matching pair of curly braces